alttch/bma-info/eva4/realtime.rst

   binary-compiled).
 To apply real-time parameters on other services (including Python and TypeScript), use the bundled `rt-launch` tool:

+* Latency may significantly increase during certain core tasks, such as deploying items / services or replicating large amounts of remote items from remotes.
+It is highly recommended to modify production node inventory with putting affected fieldbus components into maintenance and limit replication tasks to outgoing only.

 .. code:: yaml

    # service parameters